 Istanbul’s Spice Bazaar, also known as the Egyptian Bazaar, makes for a fun and fragrant shopping experience.
 If you’re a keen cook, pick out colorful spices from the neat rows loaded with cumin, cinnamon, and cardamon, among other regional delicacies.
 The Spice Bazaar is also a good spot to pick up some traditional Turkish delights (Turkish rosewater candy) and pretty ceramics.

 Beyond the bazaars, splurge in Istanbul’s Besiktas district at the upmarket Zorlu Center shopping mall.
 Poke your head into Vakko, a bold monochrome-styled atelier where locals flock for ready-to-wear and couture pieces.

 The open-air Kanyon Mall in the Levent district is also packed to the brim with chic boutiques and international brands including Souq Dükkan, which offers a curated range of clothing, accessories, and homeware.

-Bustling Istiklal Avenue in the center of Istanbul is where you’ll find more global names among Turkish brands.
+Home to noteworthy Istanbul markets and shops, the bustling Istiklal Avenue in the center of the city is where you’ll find more global names among Turkish brands.
 Take a respite from the crowds in a local cafe with an order of syrupy-sweet baklava and a thick Arabica coffee.